The ugly face of discrimination

 - They mainly derive from the poorest levels of society and become street sweepers, sanitary workers and servants of the privileged majority.
 Instances of abuse and exploitation of minority groups are tragically common.
 Watch the video: Pakistan’s untouchables: The Christian Sweeper Community

 - The notorious blasphemy law, introduced in 1986 during the dictatorship of General Zia-ul-Haq, prescribes the death penalty for “use of derogatory remarks, etc. in respect of the Holy Prophet” (Pakistan penal Code 295-C).
 This law has frequently been used to accuse and imprison Christians and members of the minority Ahmadiyya sect.
-No one has yet been executed, though several accused have been murdered.
-Read the related CSW report
+No one has yet been executed, though several accused have been murdered. (according to CSW).

 - Injustices are all too common against the poor in Pakistan.
 In January 2010 a 12 year-old Christian girl, Shazia Bashir, died from multiple wounds in the course of her work as a domestic servant in the home of a wealthy lawyer.
 It was a high profile case and the evidence pointed to severe mistreatment.
 The lawyer was quickly acquitted and the case was dropped.